 Apache or Nginx?

-It depends on the use, while NGINX shows superiority on reverse proxy Apache may be a better option for hosting services, both of them can be combined too.
+It depends on the use; while NGINX shows superiority on the reverse proxy, Apache may be a better option for hosting services; both of them can be combined too.

-Depending on the type of services, if possible I would apply restrictive policies first allowing only necessary traffic, redirecting accesses to non used ports, applying defensive rules to most common attacks.
+Depending on the type of services, if possible, I would apply restrictive policies first, allowing only necessary traffic, redirecting access to non-default ports, and applying defensive rules to most common attacks.

-A proper structuration begins with a proper partitioning, routing, user groups and permissions, security measures and virtualization dedicating proper hosts to proper guests among other aspects which may impact on the network or server performance and security.
+A proper structuration begins with proper partitioning, smart routing, user and group permissions, security measures and proper virtualization setup.